 But the question still remains, are those tropical yard art objects invitational gestures of hospitality of another kind?

 Who knows?
 At least I don’t…or won’t.
 But if you think I’m done with this, keep reading.

-What’s other RV campers have to say about flamingos and pineapples?
+What do RVers have to say about flamingos and upside down pineapples?

 What’s actually humorous is this discussion about this taboo lifestyle hits the RV Facebook pages regularly.
 And this is what prompted me to write this article.